London Composers Forum organises a range of regular and one-off activities for composers

 We aim to hold an Open House session every third month on a Monday evening.
 During the last few months these have been held online via Zoom.
 However, we resumed our in-person meeting on 15 November 2021 at the New Cut Common Room, 106, The Cut, London SE1 8LN, and as an experiment also opened it to remote participants through Zoom.

 This hybrid way of working was successful enough to consider for future meetings.
-However, because of the ongoing concerns over COVID, the next session will take place online (only, via Zoom) at 7pm on Monday 21 February.
+The session on Monday 16 May was held via Zoom.

 If you would like to offer a talk, a presentation, or a topic for discussion for one of these sessions, please email firstname.lastname@example.org.

-Prospective members are welcome to access Open House meetings (please contact us to get the Zoom link) and, we hope, join the group soon afterwards.
+Prospective members are welcome to access Open House meetings (please contact us in advance to learn how) and, we hope, join the group soon afterwards.

 In past years we have arranged a set of composition tutorials, which led to writing and performing new pieces.
 These were open to non-Members.
 Please email suggestions for tutorial topics to email@example.com.